Isiah Whitlock Jr.: Early life

-Whitlock was born on September 13, 1954, in South Bend, Indiana and attended John Adams High School, graduating in 1972.
-He attended college at Southwest Minnesota State University in Marshall, Minnesota, where he enrolled through a football scholarship and studied theater.
-Injuries led him to stop playing football and focus on acting.
+Whitlock was born in South Bend, Indiana, on September 13, 1954, and attended John Adams High School, graduating in 1972.
+He was a star player on that school's football team and got an athletic scholarship to play football at Southwest Minnesota State University (SMSU) in Marshall, Minnesota.
+Injuries led him to stop playing football and after getting a part in a rendition of The Crucible he focused on acting.
 After graduating in 1976, he moved to San Francisco and joined the American Conservatory Theater.
+From c.
+1990 until 2021 he lived in Chelsea, Manhattan, New York City.